 For historical images of the property, click here.

 The house fell into disrepair over the last century.
-Restoration efforts have been undertaken over the last 50 years - first by Larry Simon (1960s), then by his wife Jaqueline Simon (2000s), then by Steven Kootman (2010s).
-Presently, the property is being restored by Nora Goodleaf and Matthew Coon.
-The renovations are fully planned and in-process.
+Restoration efforts have been undertaken over the last 60 years - first by Larry Simon (1960s), then by his wife Jaqueline Simon (2000s), then by Steven Kootman (2010s).
+Presently, the property is being restored by Nora and Matthew Goodleaf.

 We'd love to hear from you!
 Contact us at contact@kennonhouse.org.